Martyn Finlay: Cabinet minister

+Family

+Finlay was very private and kept his family affairs to himself.
+In 1941, he married Margaret Julia "Peggy", the daughter of Mrs A. E. Prescott.
+Peggy had been his secretary at his law firm.
+They had one son.
+The couple separated in 1950, and in the same year, a new partner moved in with him: Zelda May "Peggy", the daughter of Frank Crosby.
+His new partner joked about her being known by the same name as his former wife (she referred to themselves as "Peg One" and "Peg Two"), and others joined in on the joke.
+His new partner eventually changed her surname to Finlay by deed poll.
+However, the status of not being married to his new partner gave him problems with the Labour Party.
+Finlay was questioned whether he "had the moral qualities to represent the government on the board of TEAL" and cabinet discussed Finlay's suitability at some length (he was appointed as stated above).
+Finlay and "Peg Two" married in 1961.
+She had a son from a previous relationship and together, they had two daughters.
+One daughter was sentenced to nine months' imprisonment on charges of supplying and possessing heroin.
+In 1989, aged 28, she was found dead in her Wellington flat.
+She had died from a drug overdose and the coroner found that the death was self-inflicted.
+The other daughter followed her father's career and became a lawyer.

 Later life

 After leaving parliament he practiced law full-time as a Queen's Counsel.
 He was appointed by the government to investigate two industrial relations disputes; in 1984 during a railway workers' dispute in Picton and in 1985 during a refinery expansion in Whangārei.
 He retired in 1988.

-In 1983 his daughter Sarah Jane was sentenced to nine months' imprisonment on charges of supplying and possessing heroin.
-In 1989 she was found dead in her Wellington flat.

 Finlay often weighed in on political issues after his exit from parliament.
 He was particularly critical of the economic restructuring (known as Rogernomics) by the Fourth Labour Government in the 1980s.

 Death

-Martyn died at the age of 87.
+Finlay died at the age of 87.
 Christine Cole Catley says: "He wrote two most moving letters to his wife, a year apart.
 She read them for the first time after he died … He wrote of what he saw as his degeneration and his fear of becoming a burden on her and others. ...
 Two days later he ended his life."

-He was survived by his wife, son and daughter.
+He was survived by his second wife, their son and daughter, and her son.
+His second wife died in 2014.